Michaelvll/michaelvll.github.io/_pages/about.md

 I am a research assistant supervised by Prof. Song Han in HanLab, MIT, from Jul.
 2019 to present.
 * Focusing on privacy preserving and efficient machine learning.
-* Won first place in the CVPR'19 Visual Wake Words challenge and third place (first place of all academic groups) in CVPR'19 Low Power Image Recognition Competition.
 * Working on efficient natural language processing, especially for machine translation.
-And just made a submission to ICLR 2020.
+Proposed a novel primitive with higher capacity than the original transformer under mobile settings and submitted to ICLR 2020.
+* Designed an efficient privacy-preserving cloud-edge inference method utilizing the linearity of neural networks.
+* Won first place in the CVPR’19 Visual Wake Words challenge and third place (first place of all academic groups) in CVPR’19 Low Power Image Recognition Competition.

 #### [SpeechLab](https://speechlab.sjtu.edu.cn/), SJTU
 I am an undergraduate researcher advised by Prof. Yanmin Qian and Prof. Kai Yu in SpeechLab, SJTU, from Jul.
 2018 to present.
-* Focused on Rich Audio Analysis (RAA), analysis and classification of non-text information with human speech.
+* Focused on Rich Audio Analysis (RAA), analysis and classification of non-text information within human speech.
-* Designed a data augmentation using variational autoencoder for embedding based speaker verification, [Interspeech 2019 oral](assets/VAE_Data_Augmentation_proceeding.pdf).
-* Implemented a deep coanonical correlation analysis (DCCA) to combine *i*-vector and *x*-vector, which are two kinds of highly complementary embedding of speaker.
+* Implemented Deep Canonical Correlation Analysis (DCCA) in pytorch and released the code on GitHub.
+* Participated in the translation of the book: Reinforcement Learning: An Introduction by Sutton, R.S., Barto, A.G.
+* Established a VAE based data augmentation to improve the robustness of speaker verification systems by modelling the patterns of noise and reverberation in the speaker embeddings.
+It was accepted by Interspeech 2019 (oral).

 ### Teaching Experience
 * [Compiler Design and Implementation](https://acm.sjtu.edu.cn/wiki/Compiler_2019), teacher assistant, Spring 2019